Brijesh-kumar-pn/dba-aqi-delhi-ncr/README.md

 - **Study Period:** 2018–2023
 - **Total Observations:** 10,924
 - **Target Variable:** Daily Maximum Air Quality Index (Daily_MEDIAN_AQI)
+- The modeling objective was to predict the **daily median AQI across monitoring stations**, which provides a robust representation of overall air quality conditions while reducing the influence of extreme outlier readings.

 The dataset contains daily AQI observations from five monitoring stations in Delhi–NCR: